-8.1 Wherever possible, reputable computer scoring programs should be used for all forms of scoring.
+8.1 Computer scoring programs must be used for all forms of scoring.

 Differences of fractions of a match point, amounting to 0.01 (based upon double match pointing) shall be sufficient to determine placings in a match-pointed Pairs event.